 Whale watching boat tours are quite popular, as they provide a knowledgeable guide and a great chance of seeing wildlife.
 Several tours leave from San Francisco and head to the Farallon Islands, which are 27 miles off the coast, via the Gulf of the Farallones National Marine Sanctuary.
 Recommended whale watching tours out of San Francisco Bay include:

-- Viator Travel's Whale Watching & Wildlife Eco Tour: Viator is one of the biggest online tour aggregators and offers an eco-friendly whale watching tour on a catamaran.
-The tour runs year round and includes views of the San Francisco skyline and Farallon Islands.
-They offer a 5-hour tour during weekdays and a 6-hour tour on the weekends, which includes the Farallon Islands Natural History Trip.
+- Viator Travel's Whale Watching Excursions: Viator is one of the biggest online tour aggregators and offers two eco-friendly whale watching tours.
+The tours run year round and include views of the San Francisco skyline and Farallon Islands.
+They offer a 5-hour tour during weekdays and a 6-hour tour on the weekends.

 - San Francisco Coast and Tributaries Eco Tour: Departing on the first Saturday of each month, San Francisco Whale Tours operates the San Francisco Coast and Tributaries Eco Tour itinerary.
 You'll have an opportunity to see a variety of marine life, and this trip comes with a special guarantee.
 They offer a free trip in the future if you don't see a whale on your cruise!
 Be sure to purchase your tickets in advance, as these monthly tours often sell out in advance.